api-search/search-api/README.md

-# search-api
+# APIs.io API
-This is the search API.
+This is an API for the APIs.io search engine.